mhjensen/Physics321/doc/LectureNotes/_build/html/_sources/schedule.md

   - Reading suggestion: Lecture notes and Taylor section 8.4
 - Wednesday 3/30: Discussion of elliptical orbits and Kepler's laws
   - Reading suggestion: lecture notes and Taylor sections 8.5-8.6
-- Friday 4/1:  Summary of week and discussion of second midterm
+- Friday 4/1:  Summary of week and discussion of homework 8

 ### Week 14, April 4-8, 2022
 - Monday 4/4: Physical interpretation of various orbit types
   - Reading suggestions: lecture notes and Taylor section 8.5-8.8
 - Wednesday 4/6: Interpretation of various orbit types and start discussion two-body scattering
   - Reading suggestions: lecture notes and Taylor section 8.5-8.8 and sections 14.1-14.2
 - Friday 4/8: Summary of week and discussion of second midterm.
-Deadline second midterm

 ### Week 15, April  11-15, 2022
 - Monday 4/11: Two-body scattering
   - Reading suggestion: Lecture notes and Taylor sections 14.3-14.6
 - Wednesday 4/14: Finalizing discussion of two-body scattering and start Lagrangian formalism
   - Reading suggestions: lecture notes and Taylor sections 14.3-14.6 and 6.1-6.3
 - Friday 4/16: Summary of week and discussion of eigth homework.
-Deadline eigth homework.
+Deadline second midterm.

 ### Week 16, April 18-22, 2022